z4ziggy/bash-powerline-ng/README.md

     POWERLINE_THEME=slant source ~/.bash-powerline-ng.sh

-Source should be easy enough to change and adapt to your liking - it's one file with less than 300 lines of code, modestly commented.
+Code should be easy enough to change and adapt to your liking - it's one source file with less than 300 lines of code, modestly commented.

 ## Why